- BIOETHICS FORUM ESSAY

 People who know the truth about Addyi need to educate other women about the drug’s dangers and ineffectiveness.
 Friends don’t let friends take Addyi.

-Alycia Hogenmiller is the peroject manager at PharmedOut, a Georgetown University Medical Center project that advance evidence-based prescribing and educates health care professionals about pharmaceutical marketing practices.
+Alycia Hogenmiller is the project manager at PharmedOut, a Georgetown University Medical Center project that advances evidence-based prescribing and educates health care professionals about pharmaceutical marketing practices.
 Adriane Fugh-Berman, MD, is a professor of pharmacology and physiology at Georgetown University Medical Center and director of PharmedOut.